Camera maker Canary speaks up with new two-way talk feature

-Home security startup Canary today introduced a suite of new features for its original indoor All-in-One camera -- and for the indoor/outdoor Canary Flex camera.
+Home security startup Canary introduced a suite of new features on Monday for its original indoor All-in-One camera -- and for the indoor/outdoor Canary Flex camera.

 Here's an overview: